Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 25

 The nurse is caring for a patient who is being treated with amiodarone.
 After the patient is on the medication for 6 weeks, labwork drawn on the patient shows evidence of hypothyroidism developing.
 How would the nurse interpret this information?

-This is indicative of an inadequate dosage of the medication.
+C. This is indicative of a toxic dosage of the medication.

 Question #42